-GOAL 1: Leadership and Governance Desired Outcomes 1.5 We highly value the use of an evidence-based approach to the development ar nd implementation of strategies and policies that support and strengthen our decision making.
-Our Priorities 1.5.1 Build our knowledge base to apply in decision-making processes.
-1.5.2 Maintain accountability by ensuring council decisions are evidence based an obligations. d meet all legislative
+GOAL 1: Leadership and Governance Desired Outcomes 1.5 We highly value the use of an evidence-based approach to the development and implementation strategies and policies that support and strengthen our decision making. on of Our Priorities 1.5.1 Build our knowledge base to apply in decision-making processes.
+1.5.2 Maintain accountability by ensuring council decisions are evidence based and meet all legisl obligations. ative